Draw straight lines with the Line Segment tool

 To draw lines and shapes, use the Pencil tool, in much the same way that you use a real pencil to draw.
 To apply smoothing or straightening to the lines and shapes as you draw, select a drawing mode for the Pencil tool.

 The Brush tool draws brush-like strokes.
 It creates special effects, including calligraphic effects.
 Select a brush size and shape using the Brush tool modifiers.

-Brush size for new strokes remains constant even when you change the magnification level for the Stage.
+If you disable the Stage zoom level checkbox, the brush size for new strokes remains constant even when you change the magnification level for the Stage.
 So, the same brush size appears larger when the Stage magnification is lower.
 For example, suppose you set the Stage magnification to 100% and paint with the Brush tool using the smallest brush size.
 Then, you change the magnification to 50% and paint again using the smallest brush size.
 The new stroke that you paint appears 50% thicker than the earlier stroke.
 (Changing the magnification of the Stage does not change the size of existing brush strokes.)

 Use an imported bitmap as a fill when painting with the Brush tool.
 See Break apart groups and objects.

 If you have a Wacom pressure-sensitive tablet connected to your computer, vary the width and angle of the brush stroke.
 This can be achieved by using the Brush tool Pressure and Tilt modifiers, and varying pressure on the stylus.